attahiruj/attahiruj/README.md

 # 💫 About Me:
-I am an aspiring robotics engineer with a deep passion for embedded systems, machine learning, and problem-solving.
-With hands-on experience across robotics, PCB design, and 3D printing, I thrive on creating innovative solutions that bridge hardware and software.
-My academic background includes a BEng in Telecommunications Engineering and an MSc in Electrical and Computer Engineering, focusing on robotics, embedded software, and Machine Learning.<br><br>
+Hi!
+I’m a robotics enthusiast with a passion for embedded systems, machine learning, and software engineering.
+I love building things and enjoy getting my hands dirty solving real-world problems.<br><br>

 ## 🌐 Socials: